brewkode/golf/README.md

 attempts to see if it's possible for a computer to solve this problem.

-Back to our problem, generating "optimal(shorter/efficient)" regexes for known set of samples is an interesting research area and there's some good work of academic work that has gone into it.
+Back to our problem, generating "optimal(shorter/efficient)" regexes for known set of samples is an interesting research area and there's some good amount of academic work that has gone into it.
 There are strong use-cases for this from Gene sequencing to entity recognition to other streams of work.

 More often than not, the goal of a system like this would be to help with data analysis and reducing the amount of